Master of Education in School Counseling

 School Counseling Learner Outcomes

-In 2021-22, there were 10 graduates of Wright State University's School Counseling program.
+In the 2024-25 academic year, there were 12 graduates of Wright State University's School Counseling program.
 Our graduates consistently achieve high pass rates on licensing examinations.
-The pass rate for graduates taking the OAE examination in the 2021-22 school year was 90 percent on their first attempt and 100 percent for those who took the test a second time.
-Of the 10 students who graduated, 90 percent graduated from the program in the expected time period (within 3 years) and 100 percent of those program graduates responding to surveys were employed in the field within six months of graduation.
+The pass rate for graduates taking the OAE examination in the 2024-25 academic year was roughly 90 percent on their first attempt and 100 percent for those who took the test a second time.
+Of the 12 students who graduated, 67 percent graduated from the program in the expected time period (within 3 years) and 100 percent of those program graduates responding to surveys were employed in the field within six months of graduation.

 Placement: 100 percent**

 *Represents the percentage of students that graduated within the 3-year expected time frame.
-Many students who exceed this time frame did so due to the pandemic and/or balancing full-time jobs, family responsibilities.
-Our program does not require students to attend full-time and many elect to be enrolled part time which will require more semesters to graduate.
+Many students who exceed this time frame did so due to attending graduate school on a part-time basis (part time students take between 1 and 4 courses/ 3-12 credit hours) to balance full-time jobs, family responsibilities, and other priorities.
+Our program does not require students to attend full-time, and many students elect to be enrolled part time which will require more semesters to graduate.

 **Represents the percentage of students who were employed in the field within six months of their graduation.